 It’s also important to note that both Flutter and React Native support reusable code, yet there is one noticeable difference.
 Flutter developers can overwrite particular parts of the code, while React Natives require more adjustments.
 Again, Flutter proves to be a better time-saver – and time is money, isn’t it?

 Cross-platform apps performance in React Native vs Flutter

 On iOS, React Native apps appear to be significantly slower than Flutter.
 If you’re looking to develop something super swift, Flutter will make a better pick.

-When it comes to the impact of size on performance, Flutter’s bigger apps are typically faster.
+Regarding the impact of size on performance, Flutter’s bigger apps are typically faster.
 All the features that take up place make the app faster in the end.
 React Native is trying to keep up with the help of dedicated engines, such as Hermes.

 Main advantages of Flutter

 Flutter is easier to scale across different platforms and operating systems, as all UI components remain the same.
-This means that the user interface will look exactly same on both iOS and Android.
+This means that the user interface will look the same on iOS and Android.
 Because of that, you’re also less likely to face compatibility issues on different versions of the same OS.

 Another huge advantage is both the speed of development and the app itself.
 If a high tempo is what you need, Flutter is sure to meet your needs.